jaimealvarez/BlogApp/README.md

 1. Download, fetch from GitHub or unzip the folder

-2. Open the solution file BlogApp.sln using Visual Studio 2017 or newer
+2. Open the solution file BlogApp.sln from the /BlogApp folder using Visual Studio 2017 or newer

 3. Run the solution using F5